CEO Jeff Smedsrud talked with Maria Bartiromo, host of Mornings With Maria about the advantages and pitfalls of the open enrollment season

 Top 10 Tips Summarized on FOX Business Network

-- Don’t assume your current plan will automatically be the best choice for 2020.
+- Don’t assume your current plan will automatically be the best choice.
 Costs change, networks change and circumstances change.

 - If you are subsidy-eligible, be truthful about your taxable household income.
 If you estimate it is lower than it really is, you will likely have to pay back any premium credits the following year during tax time.